firebitsbr/anonblog/README.md

 ![Anonblog logo](http://i.imgur.com/tJMcQqs.png)

-[AnonBlog](https://chaoswebs.net/anonblog/) is an easy way to anonymously publish blogs and static sites over the Tor network, using a small, lightweight, and secure webserver.
+[AnonBlog](https://chaoswebs.net/anonblog/) is an easy way to anonymously publish blogs and static sites over the Tor network, using a small, lightweight, and secure web server.

 The goal of this project is to be secure, lightweight, & simple, while maintaining easy portability to all Unix based systems.